crmos3/CraftopiaInitModDevEnv/README.md

 * Creating a Visual Studio solution (Including setting up dependencies and build events)

 ## Install
-Place the files in the Craftopia folder.
+Place InitModDevEnv.ps1 and BuildHook.ps1 in the Craftopia folder.
 You need to set the proper script execution policy for the LocalUser in PowerShell.

 ## How to Use